newbieYoung/Simple-Crop/README-en.md

 Compared with the currently popular Web picture cropping components, its advantages are as follows:

 - Picture supports rotation at any angle.
-- Supports script, React, Vue, Wechat.
+- Supports Script, React, Vue, Wechat.
 - Supports mobile and PC.
 - Supports border judgment.
 When there is a blank in the crop box, the picture is automatically absorbed to completely fill the crop box.
 - Touch scaling is based on the center of two fingers.